kivy/kivy/doc/sources/guide/packaging-ios-compile.rst

 -------------------------------

 The kivy-ios package provides a generic script, "tools/build_all.sh", that creates a complete distribution for you.
-The first time you run it, the script will download the latest versions of the packages kivy-ios uses.
-This means it might fail if any of them are not available.

 You may want edit/copy this file in order to customize your distribution for various reasons::